Lasting Legacy of Serena Williams: A Look at the Influence on History

 A closer look at the lasting mark left by Serena Williams—a timeline of influence.

 Serena Williams is a retired American professional tennis player widely regarded as one of the greatest of all time.
-She held the world No. 1 ranking for 319 weeks and finished five years as the top-ranked player.
-Williams amassed 73 WTA singles titles, including a record-breaking 23 major women's singles titles in the Open Era, second only to Margaret Court's all time record.
-Notably, she is the only player to achieve a career Golden Slam in both singles and doubles, demonstrating her unparalleled dominance and versatility in the sport.
+She held the world No. 1 ranking for 319 weeks, finishing as the year-end No. 1 five times.
+Williams won 73 WTA Tour-level singles titles, including a record-breaking 23 major women's singles titles in the Open Era, second-most of all time.
+Notably, she is the only player to have achieved a Career Golden Slam in both singles and doubles, solidifying her place in tennis history.

-In 1931, the Associated Press Female Athlete of the Year awards were first handed out.
-Williams has won it 3 times, fewer than only Evert and Babe Didrikson.
+Since the Associated Press Female Athlete of the Year awards were first handed out in 1931, only Evert and Babe Didrikson have been chosen more often as Athlete of the Year than Serena Williams.

-Serena Williams finished as the year-end No.1 for the third time in 2013, becoming the oldest No.1 player in WTA history.
-She was named the ITF World Champion for the fourth time and received two prizes at the ESPY Awards: Best Female Athlete and Best Female Tennis Player.
-In December, Williams received the Associated Press Female Athlete of the Year award for the third time.
+In 2013, Serena Williams finished as the year-end No.1 for the third time, becoming the oldest No.1 player in WTA history.
+She was named the ITF World Champion for the fourth time and received two prizes at the ESPY Awards.
+She also received the Associated Press Female Athlete of the Year award.

 2016: Highest Paid Woman Athlete

-2017: Greatest Female Tennis Player of the Open Era
+2017: Named Greatest Female Tennis Player of the Open Era by BBC Sport

 In 2017, BBC Sport users selected Serena Williams as the greatest female tennis player of the Open Era.